fruink/fruin_k_videoApp/README.md

 - Node.js to add and save dependencies / modules while creating a functional Grunt file for the overall app -untitled folder containing:

--- gruntfile.js
+-gruntfile.js
--- JSON package
+- JSON package
--- node_modules folder (ignored when uploaded to git repo)
+-node_modules folder (ignored when uploaded to git repo)